mefiscripts/mefiscripts/extensions/README.md

-Due to their nature these web-extensions can't simply be installed from Github like the userscripts.
+Due to their nature these browser extensions can't simply be installed from Github like the userscripts.
 Instead, here's a table of links to the Chrome and Mozilla sites for each respective extension.
 Where applicable links to the source code on Github have also been included.

 | Script | Description |
 | --- | --- |